turbobit/bitcoinnova-pool/README.md

-Worktips pool
+monkeytips pool
 ====================
-Formerly known as cryptonote-forknote-pool, forked from TurtleCoin and adjusted for Worktips coin.
+Formerly known as cryptonote-forknote-pool, forked from TurtleCoin then forked from Worktips coin.

 High performance Node.js (with native C addons) mining pool for Cryptonote based coin.